 Who should use an integrated graphics card?

-Integrated Graphics card is enough for day to day computing.
+An Integrated Graphics card is enough for day-to-day computing.
 Unless you use the graphic hungry applications, integrated graphics solve all purposes.
 Considering this, a user should opt for an integrated graphics card in the following scenarios.back to menu ↑

 Casual computer users

-There are many users who use the computer just for checking emails or doing basic office jobs like using Microsoft Word or Excel.
+Many users use the computer to check emails or do basic office jobs like Microsoft Word or Excel.
 There is no point in using a dedicated graphics card for such basic jobs.back to menu ↑

 Budget is a concern